 A reduced exclusion, also known as a partial exclusion of gain, allows you to claim part of the tax break, even if you don’t meet all of the above requirements.
 If you have only lived in your home for one year, for instance, you could be exempt from just $125,000 of any profit you make from selling your home.

 You must have a valid reason to qualify for a reduced exclusion, though.
-Valid reasons include changes in employment, changes in health or any other unforeseen circumstance that makes it necessary for you to sell your home sooner than anticipated.
+Valid reasons include changes in employment, illness and other unforeseen circumstances that make it necessary for you to sell your home sooner than anticipated.

 Reporting Your Home Sale on Your Taxes